I OVERVIEW – THE 'CHANGING ZEITGEIST'

 III THE YEAR IN REVIEW – KEY REGULATORY AND ENFORCEMENT TRENDS

 As noted at the outset, the privacy zeitgeist in the United States is shifting.
-The enactment of the European Union's General Data Protection Regulation, a series of high-profile data breaches, and concerns about misinformation and the misuse of personal information, have created a 'crisis of new technologies' or 'techlash', which has shifted popular views about privacy in the United States and forced the hand of legislators and regulators.
-The United States is consequently undergoing a period of intense privacy innovation, with the federal government, state governments, and private industry all taking consequential steps to address this new world.
+The enactment of the European Union's General Data Protection Regulation, a series of high-profile data breaches, and concerns about misinformation and the misuse of personal information have created a 'crisis of new technologies' or 'techlash', which has shifted popular views about privacy in the United States and forced the hand of legislators and regulators.
+And the covid-19 pandemic has only heightened the importance of privacy considerations as technology advances.
+The United States is thus consequently undergoing a period of intense privacy innovation, with the federal government, state governments, and private industry all taking consequential steps to address this new world.

 Given the sheer breadth and diversity of activity, this chapter cannot detail every key event in the US privacy and data protection landscape that occurred in the last year.
 Nonetheless, below we highlight the most important changes, which we believe more than demonstrate how dynamic this area is and will likely continue to be.